-What these people need is a grasp on the objective purpose of life, giving them a definite point of referent for their thoughts, decisions, actions.
+What these people need of course, is a grasp on the objective purpose of life, giving them a definite point of referent for their thoughts, decisions, actions.

 The Self-Centered Self

-Now the current dogma of our culture insists that a person can, indeed must, discover his or her own individualized purpose in life.
+The current dogma of our culture insists that a person can, indeed must, discover his or her own individualized purpose in life.
 The path to personal formation is to look within ourselves to find who we “really are,” and then to bring the rest of our lives into alignment with our own personal “truth.”
-Truth is not something to be discovered, it is something to be created.
+Truth, on this construal, is not something to be discovered; it is something to be created.
 Likewise, “purpose” has no objective point of referent, only a subjective one.
 Our culture has relativized truth and individualized purpose.

 It is this very ideology that has brought us to a point where the sentence “I am a woman trapped in a man’s body” is a perfectly cogent thing to say.
 And not only so, but the one who says it is encouraged, even duty bound, to bring his body into conformity with that belief.
 The wider society is then expected to celebrate this as a noble human achievement.

 Each of us must look to ourselves to find purpose within ourselves, and then, having found it, we must believe in ourselves, embrace ourselves, and then express ourselves.
 The very meaning of life is thereby reduced to standing in relation to oneself.
 This reminds me of Paul’s warning, that in the last days “people will be lovers of self” (2 Tim.
 3:2).